Code-Institute-Submissions/play-simongame/README.md

  I received inspirations for this project from :
 * Code Institute.
-* My appreciation for unrelenting support to Ann Greaves( CI Tutor Support).
+* My appreciation for support to Ann Greaves( CI Tutor Support).
 * Neil Kavanagh for his words of strenghth in me, "his words: I believe you can do it" (CI Student care adviser team)
 * To my Slack team mates for the time spared.
 * Ignatius Ukwuoma (Mentor).